harmony-one/h/progress/gheis-mohammadi.md

+2026-01-31 Sat: Last week I worked on implementing a new EIP and created [PR 4998](https://github.com/harmony-one/harmony/pull/4998).
+This PR implements **EIP-8024**, adding backward-compatible support for new EVM instructions such as **SWAPN**, **DUPN**, **EXCHANGEN**, and related opcodes, extending the VM to better align with recent Ethereum changes.

+After the initial implementation, I added follow-up fixes to address **program counter (PC) increment issues** and **missing immediate byte handling**, ensuring correct opcode decoding and execution semantics.
+These fixes make the implementation stable and compliant with expected EVM behavior.

+---

 2026-01-24 Sat: Last week I spent time trying to fix the tracer issues.
 The team helped review and test the new commits, but after a few iterations it became clear that the problem runs deeper than initially expected and needs more thorough investigation.
 For now, this remains open and under deeper analysis.

 In parallel, I implemented **EIP-7939** with [PR 4997](https://github.com/harmony-one/harmony/pull/4997).
 This PR adds the new **CLZ (Count Leading Zeros)** opcode to the Harmony VM, bringing us closer to the latest EVM feature set.
 The opcode efficiently counts the number of leading zero bits in a value, which is useful for low-level arithmetic, bit manipulation, and optimized smart contract logic.
 This is another step forward in aligning Harmony’s VM with modern Ethereum standards and improving smart contract capabilities.